Lewis Flag Donator

-Hibernian also paid out a number of fees to bring new players to Easter Road in the summer and January windows (more than most Scottish Clubs outwith Celtic and Rangers).
+Hibernian also paid out a number of fees to bring new players to Easter Road in the summer and January windows (more than most Scottish Clubs outwith Celtic and Huns).
 In other words, supporters should be assured that the Board tries to make as much money available to strengthen our squad as it is able to do.
 However, a balanced approach needs to be taken between supporting recruitment and retaining players.
 In other words, not all investment in the squad means paying transfer fees.

 Our football budget is running at its highest level.

 The Club spent £5m creating Hibernian Training Centre which was opened in December 2007.
 A number of managers, notably Tony Mowbray and John Collins, advised the Board that investing in a high-quality training facility would be the best way to invest in the Club’s footballing future.